ibiofab/COPIES/README.md

 ### Usage

 #### Command Line
-`COPIES` can be accessed from the command line
+`COPIES` can be accessed from the command line.
 ```

 ```